 Safety: Cut away from your body, not towards yourself.

-- Cut a 1- x 3-inch piece of scrap lumber or ¾-inch plywood approximately 2 to 4 inches longer than the height of the patch.
+- Cut a 1 x 3-inch piece of scrap lumber or 3/4-inch piece of plywood approximately 2 to 4 inches longer than the height of the patch.

 - Screw these supports vertically behind the opening to keep the patch from cracking.